 Once installed, you can login into the admin panel of WordPress from where you can control the look and feel of your website and how it functions.

 The look and feel of your website is controlled by WordPress Themes.
 There are over 2500 free themes that you can choose from while more are being added regularly.
-You can also buy premium WordPress Themes like Genesis that I always recommend to everyone.
+You can also buy premium WordPress Themes like Astra that I always recommend to everyone.

 The functioning of your website is controlled by WordPress Plugins.
 There are over 45000 free plugins to choose from and more get added almost daily.
 Similar to themes, you can also buy premium plugins to make your website function as you want.
 Some plugins like Beaver Builder make it easier for you to build your website by simply dragging and dropping various elements like buttons, icons, text boxes etc. on your webpage.
 Read this detailed guide on how WordPress website works for more details.

 If you do not want to install any of the available free or premium themes and plugins, you can write your own themes and plugins too.
 This will require some coding knowledge in PHP.